Motivation and aim

 3. Bidding Zone Review

-Thereto necessary electricity market simulations require today ongoing and fixed IT expenditures.
-Furthermore, only dedicated data research and calibration simulations create a usable input data set with close to reality results.
+Thereto necessary electricity market simulations require today installations, maintenance, schooling and manual data processing.
+Furthermore, only data research and calibration simulations create a usable input data set with close to reality results.

 Maon develops an electricity market simulation and provides it as a browser-based service.
 This enables simulations without the installation of software or hardware.
 Moreover, calibrated input data for Europe-wide and yearly simulations are available.